ghattab/ghattab.github.io/research.md

     url: /biophysics
 ---

-A research is a systematic investigation into and study of materials to establish facts and reach new conclusions. **The appeal lies in formulating and answering interesting questions.** My desire is to facilitate interdisciplinary research, and teach aspects of the scientific method to reach successive approximations of reality.
+Research is a systematic investigation into and study of materials to establish facts and reach new conclusions. **The appeal lies in formulating and answering interesting questions.** My desire is to facilitate interdisciplinary research, and teach aspects of the scientific method to reach successive approximations of reality.
 <br/>
 <br/>